 It is already roasted with a full-bodied taste.
 Customers who love an intense but not excessively bitter flavor will fall in love with this product.
 The package is available to use without sugar and sweetener.

-As the package suggests, it has an excellent creaminess.
-We rank it on top as its full-bodied flavor is exactly as what we can expect in a coffee shop.
+As the package suggests, it has excellent creaminess.
+We rank it on top as its full-bodied flavor is exactly what we can expect in a coffee shop.
 The only flaw worth mentioning is the high price.

 - Full-bodied taste

 #5 – Café de Loja Specialty: Best Bitter Taste